alyoshacinematheque/cq-guide/README.md

 To provide version control for the evolving written guide.

 Contents:
-Each .puml file in this repository represents a standalone decision tree focused on a specific media type (audio, video, audiovisual, or more complex works).
+Each .puml file in this repository represents a standalone decision tree focused on a specific media type (audio, video, or complex works).
 The written guide is broken into modular documents—one per section—to enable precise tracking and revision.